stratiteq/stq.knockout/README.md

     Objects in arrays are also merged based on index in the array.
 Meaning that target.arrayProp[0] will get every property from object1.arrayProp[0].

+## Extenders
+* **delayedSubscribe**
+	Triggers a callback when an observable updates, but only after it has gone a set amount of time without updating again.
+Useful for text search when a new search should be performed on keystrokes, but only after typing ended (without blur event or such).

+	Used like this: ko.oservable('').extend({delayedSubscribe: { callback: function(){...}, delay:400 } });

 ## Extensions
 #### ObservableArrays